manzt/trevorma.nz/posts/001-be-assertive.md

 TypeScript introduced [assertion
 functions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions)
-back in version 3.7, and at this point, I copy these three lines of
+back in version 3.7, and I now copy these three lines into almost every project.

 This post explains _why_.
 It's about assertions — not just as runtime checks, but as a way to _collaborate_ with the type checker to write more robust